Best Adjustable Bed Canada: Our Top Picks (2025)

 What should I look for in an adjustable bed?

-These features should be available for under $1,500 for a queen size.
-Our top pick, the Douglas Adjustable Bed, checks off nearly all of these boxes and is available at $1,149 for a queen size.
+These features should be available under $1,500 for a queen size.
+Our top pick, the Douglas Adjustable Bed, includes all of the above and is priced at $1,299 for a queen.

 Can I use a headboard with an adjustable bed?